 As stated in the Arrival/Dismissal Section, Aidan Montessori School is authorized to release a child only to his or her parents, unless we receive in writing the names of those people permitted to pick up your child.
 If your child is going home with a friend after school, the School Office must have permission in writing from the parent—last minute phone calls from a parent for emergency situations are acceptable.

-3. In some emergencies (a fire, for example) the children may be walked to a safe location where you can pick them up.
-Information will be posted on the website, and an attempt will be made to call you.
+- In some emergencies (a fire, for example) the children may be walked to a safe location where you can pick them up.
+Information will be posted on the website and disseminated by way of our text notification system.

 If you have further questions or concerns, please contact the School Office to discuss them.

 Each family is asked to contribute snacks and bottled water for their child’s class; usually you will be asked once in the fall and once in the spring.
 Toddler families are usually asked to provide snack three times a year.
 If you are unable to participate or have any last-minute difficulties, please contact the Front Office Manager.